Davidsoff/headoftheriver/content/deelnemers/bepaling/index.en.md

 2. **TIMING**

     The races are organized as time trials.
 The time in which each crew completes the course shall be recorded.
 The team with the fastest time is the winner.
 Under no circumstances will a team be allowed to row the race a second time.
+    Teams with a measured time difference less then 0.20 seconds are considered to be equal in time.

 3. **CREW CHANGES**

-    Any changes in the team composition can be reported to the race committee in accordance with article RRS 37.
+    Any changes in the team composition can be reported to the race committee in accordance with article RRS 40.

     - At any time after the draw and on race days, changes shall be made via the KNRB registration system.
     - On race days, changes can also be reported in writing at the desk.

+    If the change results in the team no longer being eligible to start in the field in which they are registered, the change will be refused.
+A change will never result in a change of the field in which the team starts.

 4. **STARTING ORDER**